Requirements

 Apply Shaded Relief

 Ensure the Apply Shaded Relief check box is checked (unchecked by default).
-Shaded relief can be applied whether Colorization Schema is enabled or disabled.
+Shaded relief can be applied whether Colourization Schema is enabled or disabled.
 The preview image is immediately updated to reflect the Angle and Intensity settings.

 The Angle setting represents the lighting angle at which the elevation is rendered.
 Edit the value (degrees) in the Angle box or rotate the jog dial to the right of it.
 Shaded relief is commonly used with an overlay document (see the main topic example).
 The lighting is global and affects the entire image.
 The default Angle setting is 45 degrees, a commonly used lighting angle.

-The Intensity setting represents how soft are hard the lighting effect is.
+The Intensity setting represents how soft or hard the lighting effect is.
 Edit the value in the Intensity box or use the slider.
 A lower intensity value creates a softer-looking shaded relief (below left) while a higher intensity value creates a sharper-looking shaded relief with more shadows and contrast (below right).
 The default Intensity value is 2; with a minimum of 0 and a maximum of 100.

 Results